Cage Fight with Bruce Thornton

 Hello, and welcome to the Victor Davis Hansen Show.

-Victor is an author, scholar, columnist, essayist, political and cultural critic, and as we like to say here at the podcast, an unwitting provocateur of the left.
+Victor is an author, scholar, columnist, essayist, political, and cultural critic, and as we like to say here at the podcast, an unwitting provocateur of the left.

 So today we have a special show.
+We have with us Bruce Thornton.

-He is a research fellow at the Hoover Institution and he has a new book out.
+He is a research fellow at the Hoover Institution, and he has a new book out.

-And we had a long discussion of the word the in a recent podcast, but it's called Cage Fight: Civilian and Democratic Pressures on Military Conflicts and Foreign Policy.
+I was going to put the in front of it, and we had a long discussion of the word the in a recent podcast, but it's called Cage Fight: Civilian and Democratic Pressures on Military Conflicts and Foreign Policy.

 Bruce is also the author of,

 I counted about six books.
+I hope I got it.

 No, no, I'm interjecting.
+He has 10.

+10 books.
 Oh, I missed some of them.

 The Hoover site is being

-You need to have those.
+not generous to you, then, Bruce.
+You need to add those.

 I know Sammy, but you could have asked me.
+I was his colleague for 22 years.

 I've known him for 40 years.